SpineEventEngine/config/scripts/dokka/README.md

 ### Description

 This directory contains a script and serves as a workspace for it.
 The script generates and publishes Dokka documentation for 'old' releases of Spine projects.

-Documentation is published to `gh-pages` of the target repository on behalf of the local git user.
+Documentation is published to the `gh-pages` branch of the target repository.
+The script works with the repository over HTTPS, so if you are not authenticated in `git`, you will be prompted to do so using a username and a personal access token.

 ### Important details